llm-jp/awesome-japanese-llm/en/README.md

 <p align="center">
   <img src="../figures/parameter_size_overview.png" alt="Parameter sizes of Japanese and non-Japanese LLMs over time">
 </p>
 <figcaption style="font-style: italic; font-size: 0.9em; color: #6b7280; text-align: center;">Evolution of parameter sizes for Japanese LLMs and non-Japanese LLMs.
-The information on the Japanese models is derived from this article, while the information on the non-Japanese models can be referred from the <a href="https://lifearchitect.ai/models-table/">Models table</a> on LifeArchitect.ai.
+The information on the Japanese models is derived from this article, while the information on the non-Japanese models can be referred from the <a href="https://lifearchitect.ai/models-table/" target="_blank" rel="noreferrer">Models table</a> on LifeArchitect.ai.
 However, due to space constraints in the figure, some models have been omitted.
 Additionally, estimates are included in the parameter count for non-Japanese models.
 Please notify us of any corrections, additions, or updates.</figcaption>

 ---